Stock Analysis on Net

 Balance sheet item Description The company

 Current assets Sum of the carrying amounts as of the balance sheet date of all assets that are expected to be realized in cash, sold, or consumed within one year (or the normal operating cycle, if longer).
 Assets are probable future economic benefits obtained or controlled by an entity as a result of past transactions or events.
-ConocoPhillips current assets increased from 2021 to 2022 but then decreased significantly from 2022 to 2023.
+ConocoPhillips current assets decreased from 2022 to 2023 but then slightly increased from 2023 to 2024.

 Net properties, plants and equipment, net of accumulated DD&A Amount after accumulated depreciation, depletion and amortization of physical assets used in the normal conduct of business to produce goods and services and not intended for resale.
 Examples include, but are not limited to, land, buildings, machinery and equipment, office equipment, and furniture and fixtures.
-ConocoPhillips net properties, plants and equipment, net of accumulated DD&A decreased from 2021 to 2022 but then increased from 2022 to 2023 exceeding 2021 level.
+ConocoPhillips net properties, plants and equipment, net of accumulated DD&A increased from 2022 to 2023 and from 2023 to 2024.

 Current Assets: Selected Items